Mühldorf / Mettenheim

 of Mettenheim.
 In this U.S. Army Air Forces

-The Mühldorf/Weingut site has been opened to the
+impressive Third Reich ruins sites I have visited.
+The site has been opened to the

-public as a memorial to the prisoners who died there.
-Tours may be arranged by contacting the following.
+public as a memorial to the prisoners who died there, and tours may be arranged

 You can also tour the site on your own, but it can be difficult to find without